saee8620/SQL/README.md

+Hassan Saeed's SQL Portfolio
-Charlotte's Break Into Tech Example SQL Portfolio Welcome to my SQL Portfolio!
+Welcome to my SQL Portfolio!
 This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out if you have any questions: charlotte@breakintotech.academy
+Feel free to take a look and reach out if you have any questions: saee8620@gmail.com